- Each year there are around 4,000 births to Wakefield mums.

 - Young mums, under the age of 20 have the highest smoking in pregnancy rates.

-- South Elmsall and South Kirkby is the electoral ward with the highest smoking at time of delivery rate, Wrenthorpe and Outwood West has the lowest rate.
+- Airedale and Ferry Fryston and South Elmsall and South Kirkby are the electoral wards with the highest smoking at time of delivery rate, Stanley and Outwood East has the lowest rate.

 Key facts about smoking in pregnancy in Wakefield District